Nanoscale Characterization

 Staff Scientist, Nanoscale Characterization Facility

 Jamie Ford received a BA in Chemistry from Reed College in 2002 and a PhD in Materials Science and Engineering from the University of Pennsylvania in 2009.
 His main duties include instrument maintenance and user training for the Scanning Electron and Atomic Force Microscopes in the NCF.
-He is also the lead developer of the Sigh Center’s Instrument Scheduling and Interlock System.
+He is also the lead developer of the Singh Center’s Instrument Scheduling and Interlock System.